derecalliance/api-java/README.md

-# shamir-tests
+# DeRec-tests
-Tests of Shamir Secret Sharing
+Tests of Shamir Secret Sharing and AES-GCM and so on